anaronic/inventory-workflow-app/README.md

 ## 🤝 Contributing

-We welcome contributions to improve this project!
+We are preparing to welcome contributions to improve this project!
 Please follow these steps:

 ### 1. Fork the Repository
 Fork the project to your GitHub account.